HILLSDALE CENTER

 A freestanding grocery store was the first structure built on a prospective shopping center site.
 The (15,800 square foot) Andrew Williams Store opened for business January 30, 1942.
 It was rebranded as a Mayfair Market in 1951.
 A 3-level (67,500 square foot) Sears began business March 22, 1951.

 By December 1953, an open-air mall was under construction.
-Designed by Los Angeles-based Welton Becket & Associates, it would be comprised of 2 levels; a Central Mall and Lower Mall.
-Anchoring the shopping hub was a 3-level (155,000 square foot) Macy's, the first suburban shopping center branch of the Macy's California division.
-This store held its grand opening on November 19, 1954.
+Its inline store portion was designed by Los Angeles-based Welton Becket & Associates and comprised 2 levels; a Central Mall and Lower Mall.
+Anchoring the facility was a 3-level (155,000 square foot) Macy's, the first suburban shopping center branch of the Macy's California division.
+This store, designed by San Francisco's John Savage Bolles, held its grand opening on November 19, 1954.

 The 488,000 square foot mall, also dedicated November 19, 1954, housed fifty-three stores and services.
 These included Harris & Frank apparel, Baker's Shoes, Moar's Cafeteria and a J.J.
 Newberry 5 & 10.
 A kiddie ride amusement park had been set up in the northwest section of the parking lot.
 On the far north end of the complex (across 31st Avenue) was the twenty-two-department Farmer's Market.
 This featured an early version of an international food court, along with a grocery, produce section, salad bar, hickory smoke barbeque and butcher shop.